kgateway-dev/kgateway/docs/content/guides/security/auth/extauth/ldap/_index.md

 - `address`: The address of the LDAP server that Gloo Edge will query when a request matches the Virtual Service.
 - `userDnTemplate`: A template string that Gloo Edge uses to build the DNs of the user entry or service account that needs to be authenticated and authorized.
 It must contain a single occurrence of the “%s” placeholder.
-- `membershipAttributeName`: The case-insensitive name of the attribute that contains the names of the groups an entry is member of.
+- `membershipAttributeName`: The case-insensitive name of the attribute that contains the names of the groups an entry is a member of.
 Defaults to `memberOf` if not provided.
 - `allowedGroups`: The DNs of the user groups that are allowed to access the secured upstream.
 - `searchFilter`: The filter to use when searching for the user entry that you want to authorize.